-$$\sum{m=1}^{12} \sum{j} f{j,i}^{m,2005}$$

-is the value, in monetary terms, of the average invoicing (or the average value of the new orders, if it is the INORI) from the year 2015, of group of establishments j corresponding to the basic aggregate (crossing the activity with the Autonomous Community) j establishments that have been registered and others that have been delisted, since the sample (panel) stays the same throughout time, so as to ensure coverage.
+$\sum{m=1}^{12} \sum{j} f{j,i}^{m,2021} / 12$ is the value, in monetary terms, of the average invoicing from the year 2021, of group of establishments j corresponding to the basic aggregate (crossing the activity with the Autonomous Community) i

-It is important to note that, with the base change, new weightings are available for the base year 2015, so that both the indices and the variation rates for the 2015-2017 period will be different from those published using the indices in base 2010.
-With respect to the 2002-2014 period, the variation rates will remain the same.
+It is important to note that, with the base change, new weightings are available for the base year 2021, so that both the indices and the variation rates for the 2021-2023 period will be different from those published using the indices in base 2015.
+With respect to the 2002-2020 period, the variation rates will remain the same.

-In practice, the calculation process of the basic indices should consider the possibility that in the reference month of process there may be
+In practice, the calculation process of the basic indices should consider the possibility that in the reference month of process there may beestablishments that have been registered and others that have been delisted, since the sample (panel) stays the same throughout time, so as to ensure coverage.